alismael/remote-data/README.md

 ## Development

-To setup and run a local copy
+To setup and run locally

 1. Clone this repo with `git clone https://github.com/alismael/remote-data`
 2. Run `npm install` in the root folder